FastEval/FastEval/README.md

 ./install-text-generation-inference
 ```

-### OpenAI API

-Both [OpenAI Evals](https://github.com/openai/evals) and [MT-Bench](https://arxiv.org/abs/2306.05685) make use of OpenAI models as a judge for evaluating model outputs.
+Finally, both [OpenAI Evals](https://github.com/openai/evals) and [MT-Bench](https://arxiv.org/abs/2306.05685) make use of OpenAI models as a judge for evaluating model outputs.
 For these benchmarks, you need to configure an OpenAI API key by setting the `OPENAI_API_KEY` environment variable.
 Not that methods other than setting this environment variable won't work.
 The cost of evaluating a new model on OpenAI Evals + MT-Bench together is approximately $5.

-### Prompt format

-Since this repository is about instruction following models and different instruction models require different prompt formatting, a corresponding implementation of the prompt format or an API client is needed to evaluate a model.
-Currently, support is added for the following model types: [OpenAI](https://platform.openai.com/docs/models), [Alpaca](https://crfm.stanford.edu/2023/03/13/alpaca.html) (also used by many other models like [`NousResearch/Nous-Hermes-13b`](https://huggingface.co/NousResearch/Nous-Hermes-13b)), [ChatML](https://github.com/openai/openai-python/blob/main/chatml.md), [Guanaco](https://huggingface.co/timdettmers/guanaco-65b-merged), [Open-Assistant](https://open-assistant.io), [Falcon Instruct](https://huggingface.co/tiiuae) and [Starchat](https://huggingface.co/HuggingFaceH4/starchat-beta).
-In addition, models that are supported in [Fastchat](https://github.com/lm-sys/FastChat) can also be used.

 ## Evaluation